Coeurage Theatre Partners with Hemophilia Foundation, Elizabeth Glaser Pediatric AIDS Foundation to Raise Funds, 4/18 & 5/11

 Coeurage Theatre Company (Jeremy Lelliott, Artistic Director; Nicole Monet, Managing Director), LA's 'Pay What You Want' Company, has announced it will share a portion of box office proceeds from their production of The Yellow Boat with the Hemophilia Foundation of Southern California and the Elizabeth Glaser Pediatric AIDS Foundation.
 Coeurage will also host a Hemophilia Day Carnival on May 17 prior to that evening's performance.
 (More details on the Carnival will be announced at a later date.)
-Written by David Saar and directed by Joseph V. Calarco, The Yellow Boat will play one preview performance tonight, April 18 at 8pm and opens on Saturday, April 19 at 8pm at GTC Burbank.
+Written by David Saar and directed by Joseph V. Calarco, The Yellow Boat will play one preview performance on Friday, April 18 at 8pm and opens on Saturday, April 19 at 8pm at GTC Burbank.

 Based on the true story of David and Sonja Saar's son Benjamin, The Yellow Boat is a glorious affirmation of a child's life and the strength and courage of all children.
 The play celebrates the value of living life fully and richly in the moment, and with playfulness and creativity explores real people overcoming very real fears.
 The show is recommended for kids over age eight, parents, and families.

 A portion of the box office proceeds from the preview performance on April 18 will benefit the Hemophilia Foundation of Southern California.
 Since 1954, HFSC has been providing quality programs and services to individuals affected by Hemophilia and other bleeding disorders.
 Currently, HFSC offers assistance in many areas such as medic alert sponsorship, emergency financial aid, individual and family counseling, case management, seminars and advocacy, as well as many youth-focused programs.
 For more information, visit www.hemosocal.org.